Analysis of Log Data from an International Online Educational Assessment System: A Multi-state Survival Modeling Approach to Reaction Time between and across Action Sequence: Conclusion

 The Program for the International Assessment of Adult Competencies (PIAAC), conducted by the OECD, evaluates adults' literacy, numeracy, and problem-solving skills in technology-rich environments (PSTRE).
 During the PSTRE assessment, user interactions with the computer, such as button clicks, links, dragging, dropping, copying, and pasting, are recorded in sequence with timestamps.
 Recorded sequence of events and actions as such constitute log data which is also called process data.
 Various methodologies have been developed to analyze log data.
 Studies have utilized timing data, such as the overall evaluation time of log data or event timestamps, for clustering or group comparisons.
-However, few studies have targeted timestamps themselves as a research interest.

-In this paper, we applied a multi-state survival model (MSM) to action sequence data with execution times by viewing different actions as states.
-We focused on evaluating the impacts of the occurrence and timing of key actions on the transition speed between actions, as well as the effects of individuals' background characteristics.
-Key actions were identified via the $\chi^2$ statistical approach \citep{He2015} that differentiate correct and incorrect answers.
-Specifically, we examined (1) the impact of key actions on the overall transition speed, (2) the impact of key actions on transition speed after they occurred, and (3) the impact of the timing of key actions on transition speed.

-We applied our proposed model to two specific problem solving test items, CD Tally and Lamp Return.
-In the CD Tally item, test takers in the incorrect answer group had a faster overall transition speed than the correct group.
-For the ramp return test item, the correct answer group was faster to transition to the key actions than the incorrect answer group.
-For both test items, gender, health level, and age significantly influenced transition speed.
-In addition, for most key actions, $\beta_2$ was significant compared to $\beta_1$ and $\beta_3$, indicating that the occurrence of the key actions influenced the speed transition after the key actions occurred.